robertwenink/xyz/content/posts/surrogate_modelling/index.md

 ---

 # What is surrogate modelling?
-To understand what surrogate modelling is, I would like to use a somewhat intuïtive example.
+Surrogate modelling creates a computer model that can cheaply replace an expensive or otherwise hard to retrieve function.
+To intuïtively understand what surrogate modelling is, I would like to use a example.

 In the following, let's consider a problem where we want to find an object shape (a design) that minimises the (de-)acceleration when this object is dropped onto a flat water surface.
 This is an optimisation process, where we want to find the best design, and prefer to do that as efficiently possible.